pc-john/vkperf/ListOfTests.md

 ### Buffer tests

+For buffer tests, the performance of one to four vec4 buffers is measured.
-For buffer tests, vertex shader looks like:
+The vertex shader looks like:

 ```c++
 layout(std430,binding=0) restrict readonly buffer CoordinateBuffer {